Account-Link/teleport-gramine-rs/README.md

 - web3 people are forced to create valuable assets on-chain natively to bootstrap use cases (solution finding problem) instead of trying to solve huge pain points that already exist for the massive Internet users today
 - web2 people are forced to create non-functional markets to exchange value.
 If today I wanted to exchange or even delegate private digital resources such as my accounts, there is simply no platform to do that with low friction.

+We see TEE offering the value exchange highway for the information age because it allows shared computation over private state.
+It brings web2 distribution channel to web3 and web3 programmability and composability to web2.

+We take an approach to make tools that are auditable for safety (avoids excessive use) and only looks for synergetic wholesome use cases.
+We strive to create a secure, ethical, and innovative ecosystem that respects both user privacy and platform integrity.

 ## Cool use of LLM.
 But what does this really have to do with AI?
 We consider Teleport to be a first step towards making multi-agent AI interactions real.